Class 3 Image: AI generated

 → AI: (fixes precisely at the line level)

-Asking “are you sure?” makes AI reverse a correct answer.
-But telling it “line 41: expected user_id, got userId” leaves nothing to flatter about.
-Numbers and locations aren’t emotions.
+If you ask “Are you sure?”
+AI reverses a correct answer.
+But “line 41: expected user_id, got userId” leaves nothing to flatter about.
+Numbers and locations are not emotions.

-This is the fundamental reason deterministic tools (tools that always produce the same result for the same input) like Hurl, Git, and CI work.
-These tools don’t flatter.
+This is the fundamental reason why deterministic tools (tools that give the same output for the same input every time) like Hurl, Git, and CI work.
+These tools do not flatter.
 Pass is pass and fail is fail.

 FAQ

-Q: How do I know if the Hurl file is correct?
+Q: How do I know the Hurl file is correct?
 AI might write it wrong.

-After initially writing a Hurl file, running it and passing captures the behavior at that point.
-If code changes later and Hurl fails, that’s a signal that behavior changed.
-Hurl itself isn’t wrong — it detects whether behavior has changed.
+After initially writing a Hurl file, running it and passing means the behavior at that point has been captured.
+If the code later changes and Hurl fails, that is a signal that behavior has changed.
+Hurl itself is not wrong — it detects whether behavior has changed.

-If initial writing doesn’t match expectations: run it and check results with your eyes.
-“Adding a todo should return 201 but returns 200” — you can judge this yourself.
+If the initial writing does not match expectations: run it and check the results visually.
+“Task add should return 201 but returns 200” — you can judge this yourself.

 Q: Won’t too many Hurl tests become hard to manage?

-Starting with 3-5 is enough.
+Start with 3-5.
 Login, core features, the most important business rules.
-Add more one at a time when needed later.
-No need for perfection at once.
+Add one at a time as needed.
+No need for perfection all at once.

 Q: Do I need to memorize Git commands?

-No. Two phrases — “commit” and “revert” — are enough.
-AI runs the appropriate Git commands.
+No. “Commit” and “Revert” — two words are enough.
+AI executes the appropriate Git commands.

 Q: Does GitHub Actions cost money?

 Public repositories are free.
-Private repositories also get 2,000 free minutes per month (Free plan).
-Sufficient for small projects.
+Private repositories get 2,000 free minutes per month (Free plan).
+Plenty for small projects.

 Q: If I have an existing app, will applying Hurl change the current code?

-No. Hurl doesn’t touch code.
+No. Hurl does not touch the code.
 You just add .hurl files next to the code.
-It only captures current behavior; it doesn’t modify code.
+It only captures current behavior — it does not modify code.

 Prerequisite: Install Hurl